Yash-Ankush/Calculator_App/README.md

-Here's a simple **README** text for your React Native Calculator Application:

----

 # Calculator App (React Native)

 A simple, easy-to-use calculator app built with **React Native**.
 This app performs basic arithmetic operations like addition, subtraction, multiplication, and division.